-The two main oceanic systems that impact the distribution seen are the large upwelling zone along the coastlines of Chile and Peru making the arrival of remotely sourced plastic unlikely and the North Equatorial Return Current that potentially transports marine debris towards the coastlines of Central America.
+The two main oceanic systems that may impact the spatial distribution are the large upwelling zone along the coastlines of Chile and Peru making the arrival of remotely sourced plastic unlikely and the North Equatorial Return Current that potentially transports marine debris towards the coastlines of Central America.
 The particles washing ashore at Rapa Nui do not show a dominant arrival pattern, but rather randomly travel towards the island.
 This can be explained by the fact that Rapa Nui is located close to the center of the South-East Pacific Gyre, where the ocean circulation is characterized by slow varying velocities.